genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 }
 ```

-After you have saved this file, run `genesis-generated-dao`
+After you have saved this file, run `generateDao`

 From the Gradle menu, this is: